relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

     $ cd lib/ansible/modules/extras

 You are now in a git submodule.
-If you run `git ta` here, you will notice that the output is different from when you run the command one level up.
-If you're not familiar with git submodules, it's really just a separate git repo that's being referenced by a parent repo. when we ran our `git clone` command earlier with the `--recursive` option, git also automatically cloned this repo and put it in lib/ansible/modules/extras.
+If you run `git ta` here, you will notice that the output is different from when you run the same command one level up.
+If you're not familiar with git submodules, it's really just a separate git repo that's being referenced by a parent repo. when we ran our `git clone` command earlier with the `--recursive` option, git also automatically cloned this repo and put it in `lib/ansible/modules/extras`.

 If you view this repo's remotes, you will see: